Advice for Investors

 - Is the type of property I am looking to purchase high in demand for tenants/lessees?
 Is this likely to change based on factors outside of my control?

 If you want to be a passive investor, which many investors do, then you need to have a good understanding of what the realisable return is on the property in it’s current state.
-Many properties can have their return improved by making improvements or upgrades, but this is a far more complicated arena to be playing in and will very quickly become anything other than passive.
+Many properties can have their return improved by making improvements or upgrades, but this is a far more complicated arena to be playing in and will very quickly become anything other than passive, any investor has to be on top of every financial movement to avoid risky payments, IRS dues and investments gone wrong.
 It’s also crucial to look at using a professional property manager if you want to remain a passive investor.
 Self managing may seem easy on the surface, but there are many ways you can come unstuck – most of which will have a negative effect on your return and/or your time commitments.
 It’s not expensive to employ a Property Manager (Commercially or Residentially) and the savings to your time and sanity are well worth the investment.

 The last thing that a passive investor wants is a vacancy.
 A vacancy not only means that there is a period of time that you aren’t receiving income from the property (which you are likely to be relying on to cover the property costs), but it also means that you may end up being forced into accepting a lower return which will in turn devalue your investment.
 Vacancies can be inevitable of course – you can do absolutely everything right and still end up with one.
 But it’s very important to get a good understanding of the demand for your type of property at the moment and also an understanding of how external macro factors could alter that demand significantly.
 The best way to do this is to do your own independent research, and find a reputable professional to bounce your ideas off (something we are always happy to do of course!).